RoadieHQ/marketing-site/content/docs/custom-plugins/proxy/index.md

 #### Step 3 Authenticate the Request

-The API configured in the Authenticated proxy target will recieve a token in the authorization bearer containing an access token.
+The API configured in the Authenticated proxy target will receive a token in the authorization header containing an access token.
 This token can be sent to the roadie Authentication system to retrieve an id representing the logged in Backstage user.

 ```bash
 curl --request GET \